-Typical macroinvertebrate communities' richnesses were surveyed at the four Patea River sites during a low flow recession period in the latter part of a dry summer and under conditions of patchy to widespread mats of periphyton river substrate cover and patchy filamentous algae.
-This summer survey was performed as a component of the scheduled monitoring programme in relation to the assessment of compliance of the recently upgraded WWTP with consent conditions.
-Minimal discolouration of the river's reach below the WWTP's newly located discharge was apparent and there was no algal deposition on the river bed, as a result of the lower algal concentration in the upgraded partitioned second oxidation pond cells.
+Typical macroinvertebrate communities' richnesses were surveyed at the four Patea River sites during a low flow recession period in the latter part of summer and under conditions of patchy to widespread mats of periphyton river substrate cover and patchy filamentous algae.
+This summer survey was performed as a component of the scheduled monitoring programme in relation to the assessment of compliance of the relatively recently upgraded WWTP with consent conditions.
+Minor discolouration of the river's reach below the WWTP's newly located discharge was apparent and there was no algal deposition on the river bed, as a result of the lower algal concentration in the upgraded partitioned second oxidation pond cells.
 Faunal communities upstream of the WWTP discharge had higher percentages of 'sensitive' taxa whereas communities at downstream sites had slightly increased percentages of 'tolerant' taxa.
-However, there was minimal difference in dominant (characteristic) taxa between these four sites' communities with a tendency toward proportionately slightly fewer 'sensitive' dominant taxa in a downstream direction.
+However, there were subtle differences in dominant (characteristic) taxa between these four sites' communities with a tendency toward proportionately slightly more 'tolerant' dominant taxa in a downstream direction.

-MCI scores were similar to scores typical of mid-catchment ringplain rivers in Taranaki, particularly those found during summer low flow conditions and showed a relatively narrow range (7 units) along the four sites through the 4.5 km reach of the Patea River.
+MCI scores were similar to scores generally typical of mid-catchment ringplain rivers in Taranaki, particularly those found during summer low flow conditions and showed a moderate range (16 units) along the four sites through the 4.5 km reach of the Patea River.
 No impacts of seepage from the Stratford landfill (situated between sites 1 and 2) were indicated by the faunal composition at these sites.
-A small increase in number of 'tolerant' taxa, together with slightly fewer 'sensitive' taxa downstream of the WWTP's recently relocated discharge, resulted in lower MCI scores at these sites, which were insignificant considering the distance of the furthest site downstream.
-There were few significant changes in individual taxon abundances but fewer amongst dominant taxa as reflected in a reduction in SQMCI_s value between sites 2 and 3a and sites 2 and 4.
-A drop of 1.9 SQMCI_s units between sites 2 and 4 (2.4 km downstream of the wastewater discharge) reflected significant lower abundances in certain 'highly sensitive' taxa and increased numbers of 'tolerant' oligochaete worms and net-building caddisfly in particular.
+An increase in number of 'tolerant' taxa, together with slightly fewer 'sensitive' taxa downstream of the WWTP's recently relocated discharge, resulted in lower MCI scores at these sites, which were insignificant over the distance of the furthest site downstream but more significant in the immediate vicinity of the discharge before some recovery further downstream.
+There were several significant changes in individual taxon abundances but fewer amongst dominant taxa as reflected in a reduction in SQMCI_s scores at sites 3a and 4 (up to 2.4 km downstream of the wastewater discharge) reflected lower abundances in certain 'highly sensitive' taxa and increased numbers of 'tolerant' oligochaete worms and midges in particular.